stevesette/SudokuSolver2.0/README.md

 # SudokuSolver2.0
-A number of algorithms for solving sudoku puzzles.
+A number of algorithms for sudoku puzzles.

 Inspired by the project I did in high school for AP Computer Science, I originally was to solve a sudoku puzzle without recursion and ended up enjoying the game.
 I will eventually add that version (SudokuSolver1.0 - written in Java) to the repo.